Frequently Asked Questions

 Do you offer CME?

 Yes!
 Sleep Academy will award up to 15 hours of AAPA Category 1 CME credit (including up to 6 hours towards pharmacology) for physician assistants and nurse practitioners.
 Pulmonary Academy will award up to 17 hours of AMA PRA Category 1 Credit™ (including up to 7 hours towards pharmacology) to physicians, physician assistants, and nurse practitioners.
+Critical Care Medicine Academy will award up to 22 hours of AAPA Category 1 CME credit (including up to 4.5 hours towards pharmacology) for physician assistants and nurse practitioners.
+Pulmonary Academy will award up to 17 hours of AMA PRA Category 1 Credit™ (including up to 7 hours towards pharmacology) to physicians, physician assistants, and nurse practitioners.
 These credits may apply to your licensing requirements if you are not a physician assistant or nurse practitioner – check with your licensing board.
+See our CME page for information about credits for respiratory therapists and other medical providers.

 How are my progress, test scores, and CME tracked?

 After enrolling, you will be directed to your Dashboard where you’ll find quick links to your subscribed course Session Home pages.
 Each Session Home page has the session objectives, modules, and progress checkboxes.
-After completing the evaluation and post-test (multiple attempts allowed!), you’ll have one-click access to your CME certificate.
+After completing the evaluation and post-test (multiple attempts allowed), you’ll have one-click access to your CME certificate.
 We also provide you with PDFs of the slide deck and other handouts.
-Click here to see screenshots of our learning center’s Dashboard and an example of one of the test questions.